OSU fans are forced to play their part by sacrificing tailgating, homecoming

-Oklahoma State fan Chad Lanier has been tailgating at Oklahoma State football games for more than 20 years.
+Oklahoma State fan Chad Lanier has been tailgating at Cowboy football games for more than 20 years.

 The sea of orange congregating outside of Boone Pickens Stadium on game day is a fan experience like no other.
 OSU senior associate athletic director Kevin Klintworth’s tweet Friday alluded to the tailgating culture in Stillwater.